-Flavorsome food and the thrill of pickleball are served up at Chicken N Pickle’s unique entertainment complexes.
+Flavorsome food and the thrill of pickleball are served up at the unique entertainment complexes of Chicken N Pickle.
 Joe Palermo, Vice President of Operations, offers insight into the company’s expanding footprint and local community involvement.

 FUN AND FOOD ON THE COURT